Soliaya/myGithub/readme.txt

- this is on master branch!
+ this is on feature1 branch!